 Cornwall Council’s SEN File is designed to support Special Educational Needs Coordinators (SENCOs) and other professionals in meeting the needs of children and young people with SEN. It is also a source of information for parents / carers and young people.

-Education, Health and Care (EHC) Assessments and Plans
+Education, Health and Care (EHC) Needs Assessments and Plans

 The majority of children and young people who have special educational needs will have their needs met through the additional and different provision provided at SEN Support in their early years setting, school or college.